Marx Brothers: Decline and failure in vaudeville

-1924-1929: Success on Broadway
+1924–1929: Success on Broadway

 I'll Say She Is

 Having been banned from the largest vaudeville circuit, and having failed on the second largest, the Marx Brothers were at a low point.
 In his memoir Harpo Speaks, Harpo remembered a plan to break up the team: “It had been decided that Groucho should audition as a single, Zeppo return to Chicago with Minnie, and Chico hire out as a piano player.
 To all of these decisions I said: ‘Nuts’”.

 Ned Wayburn, who had produced Groucho and Gummo in The Three Nightingales, introduced the Marxes to writers Tom and Will Johnstone, who had an idea for a new show.
-They were aware of Joe Gaites, another Shubert veteran whose show Gimme a Thrill had failed.
-Gaites still owned the scenery and costumes from that production.
+They reached out to Joe Gaites, another Shubert veteran, whose recent failed production, Gimme a Thrill, had left him with unused scenery and costumes.
 The Johnstones felt that they could put together a successful show with the Marxes using the costuming, scenery, and the more successful songs and plot from that show.
 They found a backer: a man named James P. Beury, who had recently purchased the Walnut Street Theater in Philadelphia (and was reputedly looking for a starring vehicle for a chorus girl he was dating).

-The show, rewritten by the Johnstones, and now titled I'll Say She Is, premiered in Allentown, Pennsylvania in May 1923.
+The show, based on Gimme a Thrill, but rewritten by the Johnstones, was titled I'll Say She Is.
+It premiered in Allentown, Pennsylvania in May 1923.
 After successful initial showings, the production moved to Beury's theater in Pennsylvania for the summer.
 The show then played in Boston during September, followed by Chicago for the remainder of the year, before embarking on a nationwide tour.
 In May 1924, I'll Say She Is premiered on Broadway.
-For this momentous occasion, their mother Minnie had been getting a custom dress made when she fell and broke her ankle.
+For this occasion, their mother Minnie was being fitted for a custom dress, when she fell and broke her ankle.
 Determined not to miss the premiere, she attended the show on a stretcher.